 For commercial properties like restaurants, medical facilities, or industrial buildings where the risk of contamination is higher, a Reduced Pressure Principle (RPP) device is usually required.
 These offer a higher level of protection because they have two independent check valves plus a relief valve in between.
 If a valve fails, the relief valve opens to discharge the back-flowing water, making it nearly impossible for contaminants to pass through.
 You can learn more about the different types of devices to understand what your property might need.

-Where to Find Your Backflow Preventer
+How to Locate Your Backflow Preventer

 Knowing where your backflow preventer is located is helpful, especially when scheduling a test.
 In most residential homes, you’ll find it right after the main shutoff valve, often in the basement, a utility closet, or a crawl space where the water service line enters the house.
 For homes with an in-ground irrigation system, there will be a separate backflow preventer located outside, usually in a green irrigation box near your water meter.